 Salsa Verde Enchiladas

-with Poblano Pepper, Black Beans & Monterey Jack
+with Poblano Pepper, Black Beans, and Monterey Jack Cheese

-Saucy, smothered, hearty, and delicious: This enchilada bake has everything you could possibly want.
+What's better than a saucy enchilada?
+Nada! this enchilada bake has everything you could possibly want in a recipe.
 You’ll make it by wrapping tortillas around a filling of poblano pepper, tomato, and beans, then coating the bundles with a healthy glug of mild green salsa and a sprinkle of Monterey Jack cheese.
-Put it in the oven and let it get piping hot and bubbly, and all you’ll have left to do is add a drizzle of spiced sour cream and dig in to that deliciousness.
+After it goes in the oven and is allowed to get piping hot and bubbly, all that’s left to do is to add a drizzle of spiced sour cream and dig in to that deliciousness.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.